 Tryouts

-Commitment: Next, if you are involved with other events, you should speak to the coach about conflicting times and dates to determine if this school team makes sense with whatever else you are involved with.
-If you know you will miss most of the timeslots it is important to inform the coach so that they can select players who will usually be present and know the plays/strategies/tactics created for the team.
+Commitment: If you are involved with other events, you should speak to the coach about conflicting times and dates to determine if this school team makes sense with whatever else you are involved with.
+If you know your going to miss many of the events than please leave that playing spot open to someone else.
+Coaches want to select players who will usually be present, which is likely 2-3 events per week.
+Students are not to attend tryouts unless they have permission.
+It is assumed that a student attending tryouts has permission from their guardian and the expectations on this site have been reviewed.

 Athletic ability: Finally, students ability to perform the skills required within that sport, potentially at specific positions based on team dynamics.
-During tryouts, students would be put through a number of activities to assess current ability.
+Students will get to try different positions though throughout a season.
+During tryouts, students would be put through activities to assess abilities.

-Try to potentially continue with the activity in different ways.
-We cover all the athletic events in PE class at some point.
-We also have our lunch options with multi-sport choices.
-There are usually organizations in the community as well that run events at different price points and levels of competition.
+We cover the athletic events in PE class at some point.
+We also have lunch options in the gym with multi-sport choices.
+There are usually organizations in the community as well that run events at different price points and levels of competition (explained in the sports offered section).

 YMCA POWER UP program (free): https://fredericton.ymca.ca/global-community/power-up-youth-program/